 24K Labs per-request pricing:

-But here is the thing: even teams that merge 50 PRs a month do not need every single one reviewed by AI.
+And even teams that merge 50 PRs a month do not need every single one reviewed.
 You probably want AI review on complex PRs, security-sensitive changes, and code from junior developers.
 The 15-line config change?
 Skip it.

 What You Actually Get